andyl/vagrant_base/README.md

 # VVM - Vagrant Virtual Machines

 This repo provides machines for development.
-Host machine can be your desktop (linux only) or a linux server in the datacenter.
+Host machine can be your desktop (linux, mac, windows) or a bare-metal linux server in the datacenter.

 ## Goals